 So, how does in-cab video help make your fleet safer?

-An in-cab video solution (such as MiX Vision) gives you an inside view of how your drivers really behave on the road.
-When used in conjunction with a fleet management solution, hooked up to the vehicle’s engine, you get a holistic approach that gives you much more control of your fleet than ever before.
+An in-cab telematics camera solution (such as MiX Vision) gives you an inside view of how your drivers really behave on the road.
+When used in conjunction with a fleet management solution with vehicle safety technology, hooked up to the vehicle’s engine, you get a holistic approach that gives you much more control of your fleet than ever before.

 In-cab video can record whenever a predefined event is triggered to notify fleet managers that their driver is either participating in risky behavior (including near-crashes) or that they have been involved in a crash.
 Even if a driver has not been involved in a crash, videos can help you identify which drivers are not being cautious enough.
 That visual evidence can then be used to provide relevant training to drivers and show them exactly why what they’re doing is wrong.
 They might not be aware of certain subconscious behaviors but seeing it on video makes it more real.

-In addition to it assisting with monitoring driver behavior (alongside a fleet management solution) and providing a visual training option, in-cab video also helps in settling the aftermath of crashes and assisting with decreasing or settling insurance claims.
+In addition to it assisting with monitoring driver behavior (alongside a fleet management solution and other truck safety technology) and providing a visual training option, in-cab video also helps in settling the aftermath of crashes and assisting with decreasing or settling insurance claims.

 With video you can see exactly what led up to a crash happening.
 Was the driving participating in risky behavior?
 Were they looking at their phone or distracted by a fellow driver?
 Were they fatigued?
 Were they wearing their seatbelt as they should?
 All of this can help you determine what can be done differently in the future to prevent it from happening again.